Nova Color Artists Acrylic Paint

+Nova Color Artists Acrylic Paint is an American supplier of acrylic paints.
+The company was founded in Culver City, California in 1965.

+History

 Nova Color Artists Acrylic Paint was first manufactured in Culver City, California in 1965 shortly after the commercial introduction of acrylic polymer resin for paint production.
 Mexican immigrant Carlos Amparan developed a line of brilliantly colored fine art acrylic paint after experimenting with this relatively new water-borne emulsion.
 He and his brother Raoul began small-scale production of Nova Color and sold it at a low price to local artists.

 Inexpensive and readily available, Nova Color helped fuel the explosion of the Southern California Mural Arts and Chicano Mural Arts movement in the late 1960s, 1970’s and 1980’s.
 Powerful artwork was made on a large scale.
 Cities began mural painting programs such as the Los Angeles Citywide Mural Project to promote community development and renewal.

 Although originally designed as an artists’ easel paint, Nova Color proved to be a remarkably long lasting architectural paint for outdoor murals and decorative finishes.
 Nova Color developed a loyal following among artists who loved the strong colors that were affordable.

 Early Southern California murals with Nova Color paint include: